-The Chevrolet Camaro Convertible (along with the V8-powered SS model) re-entered the muscle car market in 2011 after a nine-year hiatus.
-It offers menacing, retro-flavored sheetmetal, a powerful yet frugal engine and - new for the latest model year - an available MyLink infotainment unit that can be spec'd with a navigation system.
+The Chevrolet Camaro Convertible (along with the V8-powered Camaro SS Convertible) re-entered the muscle car market in 2009 after an eight-year hiatus.
+It offers menacing, retro-flavored sheetmetal, a powerful yet frugal V6 engine and - new for the latest model year - an available MyLink infotainment unit that can be spec'd with a navigation system.

 The Camaro's cloth top is fully power-operated and can be raised or lowered in roughly 20 seconds.
-It takes up about a quarter of the trunk, although there's still 7.5 cubic feet of room left over.
+When down, it takes up about a quarter of the trunk, although there's still 7.5 cubic feet of room left over.

-When you chop off the roof of a vehicle a significant source of structural rigidity is lost, something GM engineers took into account with the Camaro SS Convertible model by adding a tower-to-tower strut brace under the hood, a transmission support reinforcement brace, additional underbody tunnel bracing and front and rear underbody "V" braces to help retain as much of the vehicles' driving dynamics at possible.
+When you chop off the roof of a vehicle a significant source of structural rigidity is lost, something GM engineers took into account with the Camaro Convertible by adding a tower-to-tower strut brace under the hood, a transmission support reinforcement brace, additional underbody tunnel bracing and front and rear underbody "V" braces to help retain as much of the vehicles' driving dynamics at possible.

 Even in base form, the Camaro is potent: power comes from a 3.6-liter V6 -- mated to either a six-speed automatic or manual transmission -- that produces 323 horsepower and 278 lb-ft of torque.